amiletti/My_codeigniter/README.md

 # My_codeigniter
-The original codeigniter core with some little improvements
+The original codeigniter 3.0 with some little improvements

 #Thanks to
 - First of all the codeigniter community
-- Phil Sturgeon for the <a href="https://philsturgeon.uk/blog/2010/02/CodeIgniter-Base-Classes-Keeping-it-DRY/">Bases classes</a> method
+- Phil Sturgeon for <a href="https://philsturgeon.uk/blog/2010/02/CodeIgniter-Base-Classes-Keeping-it-DRY/">Bases classes</a> method
-- Jamie Rumbelow for the <a href="http://github.com/jamierumbelow/codeigniter-base-model">CI base model</a>
+- Jamie Rumbelow for <a href="http://github.com/jamierumbelow/codeigniter-base-model">CI base model</a>
-- Jens Segers for the <a href="https://github.com/jenssegers/codeigniter-message-library">CI messages library</a>
+- Jens Segers for <a href="https://github.com/jenssegers/codeigniter-message-library">CI messages library</a>
 - Jakub Vrána for <a href="http://www.adminer.org/">Adminer</a>

 # Install
 Simply copy all repo in your htdocs.
 I've used sqlite, then even the user, roles and permission works.

 If you want you can change db driver by porting the schema

 # Improvements